ansible/ansible-rulebook/docs/rulebooks.rst

 Rulesets
 --------
-A ruleset has the following properties
+A ruleset has the following properties:

 * name
 * hosts similar to Ansible playbook